Abdominoplasty Recovery & Downtime

 Abdominoplasty Vs. Lipectomy

-Abdominoplasty vs. Lipectomy: What’s the Difference?
 Many patients seek surgery to address excess abdominal fat and loose skin, particularly when diet and exercise have not produced the desired changes.
 Among the most common surgical options are abdominoplasty and lipectomy.
 While these terms are sometimes used interchangeably, they describe procedures with distinct purposes and outcomes.
 Understanding their differences is important before deciding which is appropriate for you.
 What is Abdominoplasty?
 The term abdominoplasty comes from the Latin abdominis (abdomen) and the Greek suffix -plasty (to mould or shape).
-An abdominoplasty is more than the removal of fat and skin—it also addresses
+An abdominoplasty is more than the removal of fat and skin—it also addresses the abdominal wall.
+Surgeons can repair

 Read more